Powerful and most sensitive HTS plate reader

 In addition, compound autofluorescence and light scattering may cause artifacts.
 Hence, it is usually recommended to quantify the fluorescence background of a well prior to the addition of the fluorescent dye and subtract it from the calculation.
 As autofluorescence is typically less pronounced at higher wavelengths, the adoption of red dyes such as BODIPY TMR or Cy5 dyes can be used to minimize background noise.
 6, 7

 The FP binding assay can be employed to analyze molecular interaction or dissociation events in protein-ligand or peptide-protein interactions, protein-DNA interactions, as well as prefibrillar protein aggregation.

-Other applications include the analysis of membrane fluidity in liposomes and mitochondrial membranes, and enzymatic assays such as proteolysis, RNA synthesis, and ubiquitin conjugation/deconjugation in real-time (fig. 5).
+Other applications include the analysis of membrane fluidity in liposomes and mitochondrial membranes, and enzymatic assays such as proteolysis, RNA synthesis, binding kinetics, and ubiquitin conjugation/deconjugation in real-time (fig. 5).
 Applications in real-time for ubiquitin can be used for example to study the binding activity of PROteolysis TArgeting Chimeras (PROTACs) to their targets and the kinetics of interactions.